yakkomajuri/yakkomajuri.github.io/pages/blog/dd2-thread-pool.md

 Our plugins have a few options when it comes to asynchronous processing, primarily the jobs API and the buffer util.

-The BigQuery plugin used the buffer on the first insert attempt, but leveraged jobs to process retries.
+The BigQuery plugin used the buffer on the first insert attempt, but leveraged jobs (another API) to process retries.

 Given that the problem seemed to only occur on the first run, it seemed that the buffer was to blame.